|

 1.10 Technical Area

-Two covered trainers’ boxes clearly marked “Home” and “Away or Visitors” must be provided [A: unless adequate provision is made in a seated stand].
-They should be an equal distance either side of the halfway line, a minimum of 3 metres apart.
 Each box must be able to accommodate [A-B: 11] [C-G: 8] persons under cover on fixed seats or benches.
-Where bench seating is provided, a minimum 0.5m must be allowed for each person (so 8 persons require a minimum of 4 metres.).
+Where bench seating is provided, a minimum 0.5m must be allowed for each person (i.e. 11 persons require a minimum of 5.5 metres; 8 persons require a minimum of 4 metres.).

 Portable trainers’ boxes are permitted and must be securely fixed when in use.